regebro/how-to-diff-xml/talk.rst

     The formatter that outputs the XML knows that these unicode characters are replacements, and will insert the correct tags.

+    And the characters used are from the Private User are in Unicode, don't worry.

 ----

 Unicode stubs